microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ---
 category: Overview
 title: What's in the Virtual Assistant template?
-description: The Virtual Assistant Template brings together a number of best practices identified through the building of conversational experiences and automates integration of components that we've found to be highly beneficial to Bot Framework developers.
+description: The Virtual Assistant Template brings together many best practices identified through the building of conversational experiences and automates integration of components that we've found to be highly beneficial to Bot Framework developers.
 This section covers some background to key decisions to help explain why the template works the way it does with links to detailed information where appropriate.
 order: 2
+toc: true
 ---

 # {{ page.title }}
 {:.no_toc}
 {{ page.description }}

-## In this overview
-{:.no_toc}

-*
-{:toc}

-## Your Assistant Project
+## Your Assistant project

-Using the template you'll end up with your own Assistant project that is organized in-line with our latest thinking on how a Bot project can be structured.
-You can choose to restructure this as necessary but bear in mind that the provided deployment scripts expect some files to be in a consistent location so bear this in mind.
+Using the template you'll end up with your Assistant project that is organized in-line with the recommended thinking on how a Bot project should be structured.
+You are free to restructure this as necessary but bear in mind that the provided deployment scripts expect some files to be in a consistent location so bear this in mind.

 To learn more about project structure, see the [Create Project]({{site.baseurl}}/virtual-assistant/tutorials/create-assistant/csharp/3-create-project/) documentation.

 ## Language Understanding

-### LU file format
+### .lu file format
 {:.no_toc}

 The [LU](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) format is similar to MarkDown enabling easy modification and source control of your LUIS models and QnA information.
-Virtual Assistant uses these files at it's core to simplify deployment and provide a ongoing source control solution.
+Virtual Assistant uses these files at its core to simplify deployment and provide an ongoing source control solution.

 The [LuDown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) tool is then used to convert .LU files into LUIS models which can then be published to your LUIS subscription either through the portal or the associated [LUIS](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/LUIS) CLI (command line) tool.
 The same tool is used to create a QnA Maker JSON file which the [QnA Maker](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/QnAMaker) CLI (command line) tool then uses to publish items to the QnA Maker knowledgebase.